Electrodynamics and dissipation in the binary magnetosphere of pre-merger neutron stars: Compressed dipole magnetospheres

 Figure~\ref{fig:DIPWALL_PANELS} shows the magnetospheric state after one revolution of the star.
-On the far side (left part of panels in Figure~\ref{fig:DIPWALL_PANELS}), we find a typical aligned rotator magnetosphere with a co-rotating closed zone extending to the Y-point at the nominal light cylinder radius $r_{\rm LC}=c/\Omega$.
+On the far side (the left part of the panels in Figure~\ref{fig:DIPWALL_PANELS}), we find a typical aligned rotator magnetosphere, with a corotating closed zone extending to the Y-point at the nominal light cylinder radius $r_{\rm LC}=c/\Omega$.
 The magnetic fields are compressed when reaching the perfectly conducting layer.
 It compresses the closed zone into the available space between $x\in\left[r_*,x_w\right]$.
 The closer the wall is to the star, the more field lines are forced to open up when approaching it during their rotation.
-This is especially noticeable in the right panel of Figure~\ref{fig:DIPWALL_PANELS}, where field lines emerging from the same co-latitude on the star extend almost vertically in the right half of the panel while being horizontal on the far side.
-The increased number of open field lines emerging from the compressed closed zone increases the spin-down luminosity.
+This is especially noticeable in the right panel of Figure~\ref{fig:DIPWALL_PANELS}, where field lines emerging from the same colatitude on the star extend almost vertically in the right half of the panel while being horizontal on the far side.
+The increased number of open field lines emerging from the compressed closed zone increases the spindown luminosity.
 Figure~\ref{fig:DIPWALL_LUMINOSITY} shows the total Poynting flux through spheres at different radii, normalized to $L_0 = \mu^2\Omega^4/c^3$.
-The Poynting fluxes (measured both in the closed zone, $r<r_{\rm LC}$, and further away from the star) increase for smaller separation distances $x_w$.
-As discussed by \citet{Zhong2024}, the ratio $x_w/r_{\rm LC}$ determines the expected aligned rotator spin-down.
-Here, we probe $x_w/r_\ast\in\left[3,\infty\right]$, corresponding to $x_w/r_{\rm LC}\in\left[0.6,\infty\right]$ and spin-downs roughly consistent with \citet[][Figure~3]{Zhong2024}.
-The setup of BNS magnetosphere discussed in the main text uses $x_w/r_{\rm LC}\approx 0.15$, allowing for significantly enhanced spin-down luminosities.
+The Poynting fluxes (measured both in the closed zone, $r<r_{\rm LC}$, and farther away from the star) increase for smaller separation distances $x_w$.
+As discussed by \citet{Zhong2024}, the ratio $x_w/r_{\rm LC}$ determines the expected aligned rotator spindown.
+Here, we probe $x_w/r_\ast\in\left[3,\infty\right]$, corresponding to $x_w/r_{\rm LC}\in\left[0.6,\infty\right]$ and spindowns roughly consistent with \citet[][Figure~3]{Zhong2024}.
+The setup of the BNS magnetosphere discussed in the main text uses $x_w/r_{\rm LC}\approx 0.15$, allowing for significantly enhanced spindown luminosities.